 When you get a loan, your loan terms provide the details of your repayment structure.
 For example, it’s clear that you are not only responsible for repaying the loan but that you have to do it in a certain amount of time.
 But for many people, it’s essential to become debt-free as quickly as possible.
 And the best way to do that is by accelerating payments.
-Debt snowball vs. avalanche is a common debate for people looking for strategies to pay off their debts.
+Debt snowball vs. avalanche is a common debate for people looking for strategies to pay off their debts such as installment loans.
 Read on to learn more about both!

 Accelerated payments are voluntary payments that a borrower pays in advance on their loan.
 These additional or more oversized payments reduce the outstanding balance of their loan more rapidly.
 These payments are made at a higher rate than usual and can be made as often as you would like.
 Accelerated payments are a common technique for borrowers in a variety of economic contexts.
 For example, home mortgage loans often allow borrowers to make higher than mandated payments to pay off their principal more quickly.

 If you want to repay your loan fast, there are a couple of strategies you can use.
 This post will examine both of them: The debt snowball method and the debt avalanche method.

 Your choice between the two may come down to one straightforward question: How fast do I need to pay this loan off?
 While either of these methods will get you to a debt-free life quicker, they both have repercussions that will affect your life right now.

 Want to learn how?
 Of course you do—this is essential stuff!